lyz-code/blue-book/docs/dancing/shuffle_basics.md

 of moving the right leg in front and slide back the left (if we are going to the right), he:

+* *1-and*: Equal to normal T-Step.
+* *2*: When you put your right foot down, shift your weight till it's evenly spread between feet.
-* *2-and*: Switch your weight to the right foot, lift the left while you keep on moving your body to your 3.
+* *2-and*: Switch your weight to the right foot, lift the left while you keep on shifting your body weight to your 3.
 * *3*: Left foot touches ground at your 1.5, slide the right back to the running man stance.

 What I like of this variation is that you conserve the energy, it makes total sense.
 What it doesn't is that he is dancing with sandals `(¬º-°)¬`.

+Try to move from side to side with 2 T-Steps in between using this variation.

 ## Quick tempo T-Step